 numbers (7UP, Chanel No. 5, Porsche 911).

 Explore as many categories of names for your brand as possible.
 Do not leave any stone unturned.
-Once you have considered each option, clear up your head, because, as a rule, associations that come to your mind first are already used as business names.
-So you should take another row to end up with a truly unique and expressive name.
-Repeat the procedure until you get at least 10-15 options to choose from.
+Once you have considered each option, clear up your mind, as a rule, associations that come first are already in use.
+So take another row.
+Repeat the procedure until you have at least 10-15 good options.

-As you see, brand naming requires a great deal of creativity, so many business owners face the mental block, which stands in the way of brainstorming.
-There are two ways to break through it: you can either contact a creative agency or use a free business name generator.
+Brand name development requires a great deal of creativity, and many business owners face mental blocks that stand in the way of effective brainstorming.
+There are two ways to have a breakthrough: you can either contact a creative agency or use a free business name generator.

-A team of professionals at our agency will help you choose a striking brand name in a week or two.
+A team of professionals at our agency can help you choose a striking brand name within a week or two.
 Machine generators work much faster: they display a random name each time you click a button or type a keyword.
 However, no one guarantees it would look, sound and feel appropriate, which means your company might be easily confused with another brand.

 The logo design process for StarTalers

 Our next step was to create a fitting and engaging logo to match the approved name.
-Following an initial request by StarTalers, we have designed “a watercolor logo that differs from those used by most investment agencies”.
+Following the initial request by StarTalers, we designed “a watercolor logo that differs from those used by most investment agencies”.
 The aim was to illustrate the brand name, but not in a straightforward way.
 Therefore, we have started with a simple starfall outline.
-Later it has been reshaped into several color versions with a different catchphrase:
+Later it was reshaped into several color versions with a different catchphrase:

-In order to make the logo more distinctive, we have also tried to center it on a single watercolor star, which would symbolize a deserved reward.
+In order to make the logo more distinctive, we also tried to center in on a single watercolor star, which symbolizes a deserved reward.
 The fonts and shades varied:

-However, none of those outlines has been approved, as StarTalers decided to reconsider their initial request and change it to something more solid and less playful.
-So we have offered them another set of graphic design options.
+However, none of those outlines were approved.
+StarTalers reconsidered their initial request and asked for something more solid and less playful.
+So we offered them another set of graphic design options.

 The final choice was to be made between two outlines.
-Below you can see the minimalistic one.
+Below you can see an example of the minimalistic option.
 “Calm” colors and elegant lines evoke trust but do not seem boring:

-Though StarTalers liked the concept, they have preferred a more unhackneyed logo.
-It features a green star on a purple field, which can be viewed as an original interpretation of money fallen down from the sky.
-The flower-like shape of a star is a nod to feminity that catches attention and pleases the eye.
+Though StarTalers liked the concept, they preferred a more distinguishable logo.
+It features a green star on a purple field, which can be viewed as an original interpretation of money falling from the sky.
+The flower-like shape of a star catches attention and pleases the eye and is a nod to feminity.

 Logo Design Tips and Tricks

 Think outside the box.
 Don’t be the millionth coffee shop with a coffee bean logo.
-Remember: your logo should not literally illustrate your products.
+Remember: your logo doesn’t have to illustrate your products literally.